We believe that data tells the story of the human experience

 We strive to ensure that our graduates never lose sight of the humanity that number reflect, and become responsible researchers whose conclusions align with their findings.
 You will engage in ethical, just, and culturally competent research practices.

 Completion of the MA degree program requires 24 semester hours of graduate credit.
-Students are expected to have completed one undergraduate course in statistics and/or research methods.
+Up to 12 semester hours may be accepted for previously completed work.

 A full-time student enrolled in three courses per semester can complete the coursework in three semesters.
 The time for the thesis will vary depending on the nature of the student's research agenda.
 Students have five years from acceptance to complete the program.

 Master's students in research methodology are required to maintain continuous enrollment during their program of studies.
-This means that during each semester of each academic year (excluding Summer Sessions), each student must do one of the following:
+This means that during each semester of each academic year (excluding Summer Sessions), each student must enroll in at least one course.
+A formal leave of absence may be granted upon request and the approval of the School of Education’s Associate Dean of Student Academic Services.

 Required Courses (12 Semester Hours)